8888/snow-report/README.md

 # snow-report
 An AWS Lambda function to query snow reports from local mountains.
-This is a simply python script that will query and parse the snow report, and a handler to allow this to be called as an AWS Lambda function.
+This consists of a simple python script that will query and parse the snow report, and a handler to allow this to be called as an AWS Lambda function.

 ## iOS Shortcuts
 Since an API gateway can be provisioned for this function, a simple iOS shortcuts flow can call this and display the results on demand.
-This was the intended usage for written this script.
+This was the intended usage when writting this script.

 ### Shortcuts config
 `URL`-> `Get Contents of URL` (with the api key in the header) -> `Show Result` (Contents of URL)